osposweb/osposweb.github.io/Import-data-from-CSV-file.md

 # Importing Items

-You can manually insert each product one by one, but when you have a lot of product it's not fun.
+You can manually insert each product one by one, but this becomes cumbersome with large numbers of products.
+For this reason, a Comma-Separated Values (CSV) import function has been introduced.

 ## Prerequisites and file format

-Plain CSV file

-Each column in file to load and import must be separated by comma and no quotes for text or any fields.

-Do you plan to use multi-stock locations?
-Don't forget to create a stock at **Store Config** -> STOCK
-* Stock location 1 rst time created is "location_id = 1" in that field column
-* Stock location 5 th time created is "location_id = 5" in that field column

-So when all locations are created remember the number we use them on file to import.
+CSV file to RFC-4180 specification with commas as the delimeter.
+See https://en.wikipedia.org/wiki/Comma-separated_values for more details.

+OSPOS will generate your CSV template based on your current data structure.
+You can generate this file by going to Items->CSV Import and clicking the link (Download Import CSV Template (CSV))

+CSV files with the Byte-Order Mark (BOM) or without it will be processed by the software.

 ## Item Columns and field mapping